6 Ways to Successfully Hike the Inca Trail in the Rainy Season

 Unless you’re someone that enjoys the feeling of accomplishment that comes from completing physical challenges (NOT ME!), hire a porter.

 In the rainy season, the stone steps are slippery, and at some points, we were being blown by strong, wet winds.
-I cannot imagine what it would’ve been like scaling Dead Woman’s Pass with a fully loaded pack!
+I can’t imagine what it would’ve been like scaling Dead Woman’s Pass with a fully loaded pack!
 It was hard enough without one.

-And besides, by hiring an extra porter, you’re giving one more person, who probably really needs it, income and a job.
+Besides, by hiring an extra porter, you’re giving one more person, who probably really needs it, income and a job.

 I believe that almost anyone can hike the Classic Inca Trail to Machu Picchu successfully.